 One things for sure, it’s certainly a horror title and has become one of the most intriguing titles in the PS2 back catalogue.
 Definitely not for the faint of heart.

-Still with us?
-Good, because it’s time for another Silent Hill title!
-Silent Hill: Origins is the fifth game in the series, an origins story before the first game for the PS1, and originally released on the PSP.
+Silent Hill: Origins is the fifth game in the series, an origins story before the first game for the original PlayStation, and one that originally released on the PSP.

 Right, now you know all about the history, let’s on to the gory stuff.